michaelboyles/jsx-conditionals/README.md

 </Else>
 ```

-Unlike other approaches, **jsx-conditionals** keeps the lazy evaluation of ternary expressions.
-You can read
+Unlike other implementations, **jsx-conditionals** retains the lazy evaluation of ternary expressions.

+In a naive implementation,
+`foo.name` above would throw a '*foo is not defined*' error.
+This implementation only evaluates the necessary expressions.
-more about it [on my blog](https://boyl.es/post/add-control-flow-to-jsx/).
-TL;DR: it prevents some bugs and
+You can read more about it [on my blog](https://boyl.es/post/add-control-flow-to-jsx/).
-unnecessary function calls.

 Because it happens at compile-time, there's no runtime dependency at all.
 It's purely syntactic sugar.